misharexviashvili/challenge/README.md

 **Actual:** The page crashes

-# Bug 4: Clicking on View More button not showing correct data
+# Bug 4: Clicking on View More button not showing correct data (SOLVED)

 **How to reproduce:**